Section Two: Student Rights and Responsibilities

 - Written notice of the time, date, and location of the hearing will be sent to the accused student at least two (2) business days prior to the informal hearing date and time.
 The accused student may additionally be notified in person, by telephone, or by email.
 Students may waive the two (2) day notice requirement if they prefer an expedited hearing.

 - If a student fails to attend a scheduled hearing, the hearing may proceed as scheduled, and the Conduct Administrator or designee will make a determination on the basis of the evidence available at the hearing.
 If appropriate, sanctions will be implemented.
 A student may not avoid the impositions of sanctions by withdrawing with conduct charges pending.
 The hearing will still proceed, and any finding of a violation will result in a “WF” grade and other appropriate transcript notation.
 The conduct administrator may also impose an administrative hold on the student’s account in addition to or in lieu of resolving the charges in the student’s absence.
-This administrative hold will remove the student from all future scheduled courses.
+This administrative hold will remove the student from all future scheduled courses and prevent transcripts from being issued.
 The hold will not be lifted until the student participates in either an informal or formal hearing and the Student Community Standards proceedings for the student are closed.

 - At the informal hearing, witnesses and admissibility of information will be determined at the discretion of the Conduct Administrator or designee.
 The informal hearing will consist mainly of informal questioning and discussion of the alleged incident.